apache/causeway-site/content/contributors/recreating-an-archetype.md

 ### Releasing the Archetype

-The procedure for releasing the archetype is the same as for any other releasable module; in essence:
+The procedure for releasing the archetype is the same as for any other releasable module.

+First, confirm environment variables set correctly:

+    env | grep ISIS

+(In particular, check that `$ISISART` is set to `simpleapp-archetype` or `todoapp-archetype` as required).

 If recreating the **simpleapp** archetype:

     cd example/archetype/simpleapp

-    export ISISTMP=/c/tmp   # or as required
-    export ISISART=simpleapp-archetype
-    export ISISDEV=1.7.0-SNAPSHOT
-    export ISISREL=1.6.0
-    export ISISRC=RC1

     rm -rf $ISISTMP/checkout